openiddict/openiddict-documentation/integrations/aspnet-core.md

 ### Authorization and logout request caching <Badge type="danger" text="server" />

-To simplify flowing large authorization or logout requests, the OpenIddict server ASP.NET Core integration includes a built-in feature that allows generating a unique `request_id` and caching the received requests in an `IDistributedCache`: when this feature is enabled, an automatic redirection to the current page with the other parameters removed is triggered by OpenIddict and the cached entry is removed once the authorization or logout demand has been completed by the user.
+To simplify flowing large authorization or logout requests, the OpenIddict server ASP.NET Core integration includes a built-in feature that allows generating a unique `request_uri` and caching the received requests in a request token persisted in OpenIddict's tokens table: when this feature is enabled, an automatic redirection to the current page with the other parameters removed is triggered by OpenIddict and the token entry is redeemed once the authorization or logout demand has been completed by the user.

 To enable this feature, you need to use the dedicated `EnableAuthorizationRequestCaching()` and/or `EnableLogoutEndpointPassthrough()` APIs: